mendel5/alternative-front-ends/README.md

 - [Outline.com](https://outline.com): Outline is a free service for reading and annotating news articles.
   - Note: The source code of Outline.com is not available under a free/open-source license.

-- [12ft Ladder](https://12ft.io/): 12ft Ladder is a free service for reading and annotating news articles, similar to the currently unavailable Outline.
+- [12ft.io / 12ft Ladder](https://12ft.io): 12ft Ladder is a free service for reading news articles.
+Prepend 12ft.io/ to the URL of any paywalled page, and we'll try our best to remove the paywall and get you access to the article.
+It is similar to Outline.com which is not available anymore.
   - Note: The source code of 12ft Ladder is not available under a free/open-source license.

 - [Youtube Vanced](https://github.com/YTVanced): Youtube replacement app for the Android platform: YouTube Vanced is the stock Android YouTube app, but better.
 It includes adblocking, true amoled dark mode and a lot more.
 Use the Vanced Manager to install YouTube Vanced with ease.